danpaquette/danpaquette.github.io/src/jekyll/_posts/2018-07-01-build-your-brand-first-then-build-your-website.md

 ### Take the Pain Out of Branding

-Agency's can be sharks; there's no doubt about it.
+Agencies can be sharks; there's no doubt about it.
 Nothing screams billable hours more than a bloated rebranding budget.
-I understand the urge to save dollars on intangible work like your brand.
+I understand the urge to save dollars on non-monetized work like your brand.
 I'll be putting out an article about how you can get the most out of an agency branding session.
 In the meantime, here's what I need to get started on your website.

 ### Brand Elements You Need Before Building a Website